-Tola runs our Family Life Program for Mums and Dads and, in her role, she speaks to many parents who are looking for ways they can work together more successfully.
-Here are her best tips.
+The Family Life Program for Mums and Dads supports parents who are looking for ways they can parent together more successfully.
+Here are some tips.

 How can parents work together to raise well-adjusted children?
 And why is it sometimes hard to do?

 We have been raised differently, we have come together but we still might have different values.

 We also have many daily demands on our time and these can cause stress and conflict between partners.